ronaldbosma/call-apim-backend-with-oauth/README.md

      See [send-request-with-certificate.xml](src/apis/unprotected-api/send-request-with-certificate.xml) for the implementation of this policy.
      [Microsoft identity platform application authentication certificate credentials](https://learn.microsoft.com/en-us/entra/identity-platform/certificate-credentials) explains how to create a signed client assertion that can be used to retrieve an access token from Entra ID.

+Additionally, Application Insights and Log Analytics Workspace are deployed for monitoring and logging purposes.

 > [!NOTE]
 > If your client has a managed identity, have a look at [Call API Management with Managed Identity](https://github.com/ronaldbosma/call-apim-with-managed-identity) instead.